 The 'Going and Coming' Rule

-Employers are responsible for covering an employee's losses from a work-related injury, including medical bills and missed time at work.
-In order to qualify for workers' compensation, a "work-related" injury doesn't necessarily have to happen in the office or on the job site.
-An injury at a work-sponsored party at a bowling alley, for example, would be covered; but driving to work is usually not considered a work-related activity within the context of employer liability.
+Employers are responsible for covering an employee's losses from a work-related injury.
+This includes medical bills and missed time at work.
+To qualify for workers' compensation, a "work-related" injury does not necessarily have to happen in the office or on the job site.
+For example, an injury at a work-sponsored party at a bowling alley would be covered.
+However, driving to work is usually not considered a work-related activity.

-According to the "going and coming" rule, worker's compensation benefits do not apply to injuries sustained while commuting to or from work, with exceptions.
-Although one could argue that the commute is job-related, the going and coming rule was not intended for that and has been consistently applied.
+According to the going and coming rule, workers' compensation benefits do not apply to injuries sustained while commuting to or from work.
+However, there are exceptions.
+Although one could argue that the commute is job-related, the going and coming rule was not intended for that.

-But there are instances where driving from Point A to Point B is in fact considered work-related.
-Driving to multiple job sites within a shift, for example, is not considered "going and coming" and usually is covered through workers' compensation.
+However, there are instances in which driving from Point A to Point B is considered work-related.
+For example, driving to multiple job sites within a shift is not considered going and coming.
+This is usually covered through workers' compensation.
 This and other exceptions to the going and coming rule are discussed below.
-See FindLaw's Workers' Compensation Basics section for more articles, including Common Workers' Compensation Defenses.

 Exceptions to the Going and Coming Rule

-Driving your own car to work is exempted by the going and coming rule.
-But commuting in a company-owned vehicle is often covered (in most states).
-The company car has to be used for commuting to and from a fixed location in some states, while others define this more broadly.
-For example, it might be argued that a car emblazoned with a company's logo is always being used for work-related activity (essentially, as a moving advertisement).
+- Commuting in a company car: Driving your own car to work is exempted under the going and coming rule.
+However, commuting in a company-owned vehicle is often covered in most states.
+The company car has to be used for commuting to and from a fixed location in some states, while other states allow the car to be used more broadly.

-If your normal job duty involves traveling, then it goes well beyond simply commuting to a work site.
-This would include pilots, truck drivers, bus drivers, state troopers, etc. As long as the injury occurred in the course of your major job duties, as opposed to driving your personal car to the station for your shift as a bus driver, it should be covered.
+- Traveling as a major job duty: If your regular job duty involves traveling, it goes beyond simply commuting to a work site.
+This would include pilots, truck drivers, bus drivers, and state troopers.
+However, this list of examples is incomplete.
+Other varieties of personnel who engage in travel as a function of their work qualify for this exception.
+Your injury should be covered as long as the injury occurred during your primary job duties versus driving your car to the station for your shift as a bus driver.

-Using your personal vehicle to go to different job sites within one shift is considered job-related usage under most state workers' comp laws.
-This may include a computer technician driving from one office building to another or the employee of a landscaping company driving to different job sites.
+- Traveling between multiple job sites: Using your vehicle to go to different job sites within one shift is considered job-related usage under most state workers' comp laws.
+This may include a computer technician driving from one office building to another or an employee of a landscaping company driving to different job sites.

-If your manager hands you some cash and asks you to stop and get her a coffee drink before work the next morning, she is asking you to perform a "special mission."
-Even if it's completely unrelated to work, such as walking your boss's dog, employers generally are liable for injuries related to these extra tasks.
+- Special errand exception: This exception means that if you are doing something special for your job outside of the job site, like picking up donuts for the office, and you get into an automobile accident, you could be eligible for workers' compensation benefits.
+In this case, the travel time is considered part of your job duties.
+If your manager hands you some cash and asks you to stop and get them a coffee before work the following day, they ask you to perform a "special errand."
+Even if it is unrelated to work, such as walking your boss's dog, employers are generally liable for injuries related to these extra tasks.